 The Act protects sensitive information.
 ‘Sensitive information’ is a form of personal information and includes information or opinions about an individual’s racial or ethnic origin, political opinion, religious beliefs, sexual orientation or criminal record.

-Where Force needs to collect sensitive information about you (including, among other things, information about health, medical history or specific conditions, criminal records and professional memberships), this information will only be collected with your consent.
-Sensitive information will only be processed by Force if such processing is necessary for the primary purpose for which it was obtained or to comply with occupational health and safety or equal opportunity laws and regulations.
+Where Force needs to collect sensitive information about you (including, among other things, information about health, medical history or specific conditions, criminal records and professional memberships), this information will only be collected with your consent or in other circumstances required or authorised by law.
+Sensitive information will only be processed by Force if such processing is necessary for the primary purpose for which it was obtained or is required or authorised by law (including occupational health and safety or equal opportunity laws and regulations).